meenulekha/tp/docs/DeveloperGuide.md

 ### Glossary

 - **Mainstream OS**: Windows, Linux, Unix, MacOS
-- \*\*Java 11: A version of the Java programming language and runtime environment, required for running the application
+- **Java 11**: A version of the Java programming language and runtime environment, required for running the application
-- \*\*Participant: An individual registered to participate in the hackathon
+- **Participant**: An individual registered to participate in the hackathon
-- \*\*ID: A unique identifier assigned to each participant in the system -
+- **ID**: A unique identifier assigned to each participant in the system

 ---